 |Margin of victory||Los Angeles Dodgers||Milwaukee Brewers|

-In a perfectly fair world, if the over was at -125, the under would be at +125.
+In a perfectly fair world, if the over were at -125, the under would be at +125.
 Why?

-Moneyline and game total bets are also available for five-inning lines, meaning whichever team is leading after the fifth inning wins the bet, and the total is settled using the total runs scored to that point.
+Moneyline and game total bets are also available for five-inning lines.
+This means whichever team is leading after the fifth inning wins the bet, and the total is settled using the total runs scored to that point.

 As for long-term bets, the MLB has the usual futures you find for all major North American leagues: championship odds and division winners.
-The quickest sportsbooks will post odds immediately after the previous season’s World Series, but they will be available over the course of the entire season, with teams only getting taken off the board when they’re mathematically eliminated from contention.
+The quickest sportsbooks will post odds immediately after the previous season’s World Series.
+Likely, they will be available over the course of the entire season, with teams only getting taken off the board when mathematically eliminated from contention.
 You can also place bets for individual awards like MVP or Cy Young.

 Win totals are released every spring for all 30 MLB teams for betting over or under.
 The totals will be taken down at the start of the season, though, so you only have a small window to bet on them.